Front-end Frameworks: Custom vs Ready-to-use Solutions

 - Complete modularity.
 The flexibility of your framework depends only on you.
 You can use only those parts of your framework that you need for a particular project.

 - A unified code base.
-You can minimize the need of third party components, which means less mix-and-match work.
+You can minimize the need for third-party components, which means less mix-and-match work.

 - Despite the initial extra work and maintenance, the process will teach you a lot, and thus will improve your skills as a developer.

-These advantages may also impact in a positive way your time and efforts, but in this case they are addressed much more to the quality of the final product, thus giving you the ability to achieve the best performance, functionality, and appearance.
+These advantages may also impact in a positive way your time and efforts, but in this case they’re addressed much more to the quality of the final product, thus giving you the ability to achieve the best performance, functionality, and appearance.

 Downsides of Custom Solutions